defold/doc/docs/en/tutorials/car.md

 : This function is called once each frame (i.e. 60 times a second) during the lifetime of the game object.
 We use the function to calculate the speed and direction of the car based on the rotation of the car and the tires.
 The parameter "dt" is the current timestep (1/60 of a second in this case) and we use that to scale the calculations right.
 The way steering is computed is an approximation but yields pretty good results if the steering angles are not too extreme.
 After the calculations, the script updates the position of the game object.
 This affects all components in the game object (the car body sprite) as well as any child game objects (the tires).

 `on_message()`
 : This function is called whenever a message arrives to the script component.
-We check what message is arriving and take proper action, setting game object variables to new values.
+We check what message is arriving and take proper action, setting input variable to new values.
 If steering left or right, we interpolate with `vmath.slerp()` against the max values, if we are accelerating or decelerating both are handled by the message "set_acceleration" and a message value "acc" with the value of acceleration, positive or negative.

 `on_input()`
 : Since this game object listens to input (through the message "acquire_input_focus" in `init()` we receive input actions.
 Input are mapped from actual key, mouse, touch or game pad input to input "actions".
 We react to steering, accelerate and brake actions.
 When these actions arrive we send messages to the script component itself ("#" is shorthand for that) and through the logic in `on_message()` the car reacts.
 Now, we could just as well have skipped `on_message()` and put all logic straight into `on_input()` but there are benefits to using messages like we do.
 By allowing the car object to react to messages we can move the input handling to a different place, or perhaps add an AI driver somewhere that could drive the car through messages.